The Flying MobulasWanna go see the Mobula jump?

 J and I both start to giggle, we'd been listening to that song from Men Without Hats on the drive up.
 Pop Goes the World.

 After their mesmerizing show, we slip into the ocean to do a little snorkel with them.
-Underwater it looks like a flock of birds soaring on a breeze.
-I never want to go but we have to.
-We return inland just before the night falls.
+Underwater they look like a flock of birds soaring on a breeze.
+J says it's time to go in, and I pout a little.
+We return inland just before the horizon falls off the earth.

 Cabo Pulmo is a ghost town.
-Everyone is at Tito's for his Thursday night Americanized buffet, but J and I decide to have dinner at El Caballero.
+That's because everyone is at Tito's for his Thursday night Americanized buffet.
+J and I decide to have dinner at El Caballero.
 It's a bit rustic but the food is very tasty.
-I had Chili Rellenos stuffed with seafood, and the red sauce was to die for.
-J had a whole seasoned red snapper.
-Lots of margaritas and lots of
+I had Chili Rellenos stuffed with seafood, and the red sauce was

 Stop following me you Asses